 Written by: Carol Andrews | Head of EMEA Service Delivery, BNY Mellon

 Over the last ten years International Women’s Day in Ireland has grown significantly in importance, aided by the central role our business community has played in cultivating its prominence.
-This is motivated in part by a commitment to gender balance within organisations, but increasingly because the evidence shows clearly that a diverse work place is better for business.
+This is motivated in part by a commitment to gender balance within organizations, but increasingly because the evidence shows clearly that a diverse work place is better for business.

 A recent international study by the Peterson Institute for International Economics of nearly 22,000 publicly traded companies in 91 countries, found a clear correlation between the number of women in executive positions and a company’s profitability.